Marriage and The Mischief of Managing

 Alas, I had reached the age where talk of marriage did not need to be verbalised nor vocalised to be felt.
 It reared its menacing head, stretching stifly across the silence in the in-between of each encounter — with an aunt, family friend, or acquaintance, alike.
 It warranted a stranger’s pause to ponder the absence of a ring on my finger and a child at my hip.

-After all, a peek into the legacy that precedes me, that is of me, reveals the path I am to follow.
-My mother was married at 19.
-By the time she reached my age, she was a mother of 4.
+After all, a peek into the legacy that precedes me, that is of me, reveals one path of many I am sort of prescribed to follow.
+My mother was married at the age of 19.
+By the time she reached my current age, she was a mother of 4.
 The same can be said of her mother, my father’s mother, my aunts.

-Understanding the conversations surrounding many young Nigerians and their reservations regarding marriage requires delving into the nuanced ways in which its underpinnings, whether religious, traditional, cultural, social, societal, invades and permeates nearly every stage of our life.
+Understanding the conversations surrounding many young Nigerians and should I say — their reservations — regarding marriage requires delving into the nuanced ways in which its underpinnings, whether religious, traditional, cultural, social, societal, invades and permeates nearly every stage of our life.
 We wear on our backs details of our grooming; suffocating under the confines of our communion dresses as they inspire gloss-filled glares from grownups insisting its insightful presence as a preface to the inevitable walk in our wedding dresses.

 It appeared exhaustively antiquated amongst the content that generally grace my timeline.
 And, so from wonder came words.
 Words formed into a thread of thoughts, which in turn forged the draft I shared on Instagram.
 It inspired what I found to be one of the most enthralling, engaging discussions to-date.